ThatCoryGirl/Project4-Perfume/README.md

 # **Introduction Summary**

-In our perfume project, we've developed two machine models: one for categorizing scents and another for recommending perfumes based on user preferences.
-Accuracy is our top priority.
-With these models, we aim to make navigating the world of fragrances easier and more enjoyable for everyone.

-Let's explore scent popularity and combinations together.
-Maybe we can find the perfect perfume just for you!
-Join us on this olfactory journey of discovery and delight.
+In our perfume project, we've been experimenting with machine models to understand scent categories and personalize recommendations.
+We're prioritizing exploration over accuracy, aiming to uncover new scent combinations and trends.
+Join us as we venture into the unpredictable world of fragrance, pushing the boundaries of what's possible with machine learning.
+Together, let's discover the unexpected and redefine how we approach perfume.

 # **Methodology**